KarAshutosh/karashutosh.github.io/blogs/blog2.md

   - For existing installations, follow advanced guides to migrate data to LUKS-encrypted volumes.

-Here’s a **fully merged and comprehensive “Firewall & Network Security” section**, combining all your sources without missing anything:
+Here's a **fully merged and comprehensive "Firewall & Network Security" section**, combining all your sources without missing anything:

 ---